NikolaiRadke/Nokolino_diy/howto_compile/README.md

 2. Upload the sketch.
 3. DONE.

 Now you can remove the microcontroller.
-You should keep the wireing alive to easly make some changes in the firmware.
+You should keep the wiring alive to easly make some changes in the firmware.